jruby/activerecord-jdbc-adapter/README.txt

 == Running AR-JDBC's Tests

-Drivers for 4 open-source databases are included.
+Drivers for 6 open-source databases are included.
 Provided you have MySQL installed, you can simply type <tt>jruby -S rake</tt> to run the tests.
-A database named <tt>weblog_development</tt> is needed beforehand with a connection user of "blog" and password empty.
+A database named <tt>weblog_development</tt> is needed beforehand with a connection user of "blog" and an empty password.

+If you also have PostgreSQL available, those tests will be run if the `psql' executable can be found.
+Also ensure you have a database named
+<tt>weblog_development</tt> and a user named "blog" and an empty
+password.

 If you want rails logging enabled during these test runs you can edit test/jdbc_common.rb and add the following line: